List of G.I. Joe: A Real American Hero characters: Windmill

 Windmill is the G.I.
 Joe Team's Skystorm X-Wing Chopper pilot.
 His real name is Edward J. Roth, and his rank is that of Captain, USAF O-3.
 Windmill was born in Allentown, Pennsylvania, and was first released as an action figure in 1988, packaged with the Skystorm X-Wing Chopper.

 Windmill's primary military specialty is stopped-rotor aircraft operator, and his secondary military specialty is attack helicopter pilot.
 He was a flight instructor at the Army Flight Warrant Officers School at Fort Rucker, later flying experimental helicopter prototypes at that facility for the Army Aviation Department Test Activity.

 In the Marvel Comics G.I.
 Joe series, he first appeared in issue #72 (June 1988).
 He drives onto the current Joe base in the "Desert Fox", accompanied by Skidmark and Wildcard; the latter driving the "Mean Dog".
 The occasion is marred by the discovery of a hostile that had snuck in by hanging to the underside of the Fox.

+Wreckage

+Wreckage is the G.I.
+Joe Team's jungle demolitions expert.
+His real name is Dillon L. Moreno, and his rank is that of sergeant (E–5).
+Wreckage was born in Los Angeles, California, and was first released as an action figure in 2003, packaged in an exclusive Tiger Force five-pack to Toys "R" Us stores.

+Wreckage perfected his craft at the Army Jungle Warfare Training Center, where he served as a member of the OpFor (Opposing Forces) cadre.
+As such, he learned to use unorthodox methods to eliminate enemy forces, and a ferocious combination of fighting styles in close quarter combat, earning him his code name.
+He was quickly moved to the G.I.
+JOE team so his natural destructive skills could be utilized to neutralize enemy saboteurs.

+Assigned to the Tiger Force special operations unit, Wreckage quickly adapts to whatever environment he is dropped into.
+He uses a wide variety of explosives to eliminate impediments to the team and is skilled in charged, fuse, remote, launched or timed munition.
+It is mastery and use of the Special Operations Forces Demolition Kit (SOFDK) that allows him to tailor demolition charges for maximum effect with minimal carry weight.